Accenture/raiseyourvoice/README.md

 ## 🎲 How the Game Works

-Players take on asymmetric roles like:
+Players take on asymmetric roles such as:
 - **Civil Society Organizations (CSOs)**
 - **Non-Governmental Organizations (NGOs)**
 - **Multinational Corporations (MNCs)**